davidmoreno/commands/README.md

 * **ONE_LINE_HELP** -- Subcommands can be chained, but the --one-line-help must be provided for subcommands.
 * **NO_MAIN** -- Does not compile default main, so it can be customized, calling commands_main or custom functions.

+## Environment vars

+Internally the following environment vars are set

+* **COMMANDS_NAME** The name of the commands, required by subcommands to know real name.